kamilashi/kamilashi.github.io/_posts/2025-05-07-kaiko-project-5-gameplay.md

 ## Interactable System

-Processed a (usually) pair of interacting entities (interactor and interactable) in a state machine.
+Processes what is (usually) a pair of interacting entities (interactor and interactable) in a state machine.
 The state machine can be logically split into:

 - Positioning both entities at predefined positions (if needed)
 - Playing synced animations (if available)
 - Handling interaction outcomes

-If an entity can be interacted with it would get an "Interactable" component.
-Each of such interactables could have an arbitrary number of transitions defined in its setup data.
-Transitions held their requirements, setup for the "body" of the interaction itself (animations, which steps from the state machine to process and how) and the interaction outcome.
-This allowed for a context-based choise of the current available interaction.
+Every interactable entity gets an "Interactable" component.
+Each of such interactables can have an arbitrary number of transitions defined in its setup data.
+Transitions hold their requirements, setup for the "body" of the interaction itself (animations, which steps from the state machine to process and how) and the interaction outcome.
+This allows for a context-based choise of the current available interaction.
 For example, interacting with an object from behind could have different animations than interacting from the front.
-Context was defined in the "Requirements" part of the transition's setup.
-Examples of that could be: interactor type (player, npc, object, etc) directoin from interactable, initial state of the interactable and so on.
+The context in which a certain transition should be triggered is defined in the "Requirements" part of the transition's setup.
+Examples of that could be: interactor type (player, npc, object, etc), directoin from interactable, initial state of the interactable and so on.

-The setup for the interaction "body" could skip the positioning part or cut directly to the outcome, i.e. instant interaction.
-The latter was especially useful for auto-triggered interactions like throwing objects that activate something when coming in range or stepping on platform-switches.
+The setup for the interaction "body" can define a skip of the positioning part or cut directly to the outcome, i.e. instant interaction.
+The latter was especially useful for auto-triggered interactions like throwing objects that trigger other objects or stepping on platform-switches.

-The outcome setup is the most compact one, and was mainly used to exit the interaction into a specific gameplay action, like triggering a quick time event other than giving the player back the movement controls.
+The outcome setup is the most compact one, and is mainly used to exit the interaction into a specific gameplay action, like a quick time event, other than giving the player back the movement controls.

 <!-- The system also allowed to temporarily spawn additinal animated models.  -->

-The system was also responsible for filtering the nearby interactables and their transitions.
-Only one interaction could be available at a time, with the exception for the auto-triggered ones (E.g. picking up an object while stepping onto a platform-switch was still possible).
+The system is also responsible for filtering the nearby interactables and their transitions.
+Only one interaction can be available at a time, with the exception for the auto-triggered ones (E.g. picking up an object while stepping onto a platform-switch is still possible).
 Having a clear view of the priority of the filtering conditions allowed to easily cash out the "potential interactions" to be later used for displaying player-hints.

 Examples of interactions: pulling/pushing levers, picking up objects, executing enemies, initiating dalogues, etc.

 <details>
-<summary>Code example of how the current available interaction and transition is chosen.</summary>
+<summary>The code that looks for the available transition within one interactable object.</summary>
 	{% include interactable_code.html %}
 </details>